What To Do When The IRS Or The Tax Authorities Come Knocking At Your Door

 I am a former IRS senior trial attorney with an advanced law degree in Taxation from Georgetown University Law Center, and I use my education and experience to represent individuals and businesses during tax audits, administrative appeals and court trials.

-The Two Phases Of A California Or IRS Tax Case
+The Two Phases Of An IRS Or State Tax Case

 The first part is the assessment phase, in which the IRS, the Franchise Tax Board or another California tax authority determines the amount a taxpayer owes.
 If a taxpayer responds during the assessment phase, the tax liabilities and penalties can typically be disputed before the taxpayer is compelled to pay.
 Audits, administrative appeals and tax litigation are all part of this phase.
 I represent clients in tax disputes and through all the stages of their tax appeals – from the audit to trial or appeal, if necessary.

 The second part of a tax case is the tax collection phase.
 During this phase, the IRS, the Franchise Tax Board or another California tax authority tries to collect the amount it has determined the taxpayer owes.

 I assist clients in disputing alleged tax liabilities, as well as in negotiating how any debt will be resolved.
 This could include negotiating an offer in compromise, an installment payment plan, or uncollectible status and considering potential issues that can lower or even eliminate the tax liability.
 I can also help clients identify which taxes may be dischargeable in a bankruptcy.